USS Cole bombing

 Seventeen U.S. Navy sailors were killed and thirty-seven injured in the deadliest attack against a United States naval vessel since the USS Stark incident in 1987.

 Al-Qaeda claimed responsibility for the attack.
-A U.S. judge has held Sudan liable for the attack, while another has released over $13 million in Sudanese frozen assets to the relatives of those killed.
-The United States Navy reconsidered its rules of engagement in response to this attack.
+A U.S. judge held Sudan liable for the attack, while another released over $13 million in Sudanese frozen assets to the relatives of those killed.
+The U.S. Navy reconsidered its rules of engagement in response to this attack.
 On 30 October 2020, Sudan and the United States signed a bilateral claims agreement to compensate families of the sailors who died in the bombing.
 The agreement entered into force in February 2021.